 After He’s Gone

 After He’s Gone is my first experiment with flash fiction and I was pleased that I managed to find it the right home with About Magazine TX – when the editors read the story they immediately got in contact with me to publish it.
-This was an amazing feeling as I didn’t know what to expect or the response would be with me writing a story about LGBTQ+ issues whilst not being LGBTQ+ – but the editors response and the response I have had since it was published was a joy to behold!
+This was an amazing feeling as I didn’t know what to expect or the response would be with me writing a story about LGBTQ+ issues whilst not being LGBTQ+ – but the editors response, and the response I have had since it was published has been fantastic!

 You can read After He’s Gone here.